EOSIO/eosio-java-softkey-signature-provider/README.md

 ## Installation

-This provider is intended to be used in conjunction with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) as a simple sample for signature provider provider.
+This provider is intended to be used in conjunction with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) as a provider plugin.

-To use Soft Key Signature Provider with EOSIO SDK for Java in your app, add the following modules to your build.gradle:
+To use Softkey Signature Provider with EOSIO SDK for Java in your app, add the following modules to your `build.gradle`:

 **TODO** This needs to be updated when the distribution strategy is finalized.